nephilimboy/XeniumNFV/README.md

-# XeniumNFV (This Project Moved to Gitlab and not Supported on Microsoft Github anymore ! plz use gitlab link)
+# XeniumNFV (This ongoing project is duplicated on Gitlab and features are still being added to contribute to 5G usecases)

 https://gitlab.com/nephh/XeniumNFV